Prasannaverse13/CodeClarity/README.md

 ## 🚀 How It Works

 The application is structured with a three-column layout:
-1.  **Left Column (Code Input):** The user enters a code snippet into the enhanced text area.
+1.  **Left Column (Code Input):** The user enters a code snippet.
 2.  **Middle Column (AI Analysis):**
     -   Clicking "Explain Code" sends the code to the Next.js backend API route (`/api/ask-sensay-expert`).
-    -   This API route constructs a detailed prompt asking the Sensay Wisdom Engine (via your configured Replica) for a comprehensive analysis.
+    -   This API route constructs a detailed prompt asking the Sensay Wisdom Engine (via your configured Replica) for a comprehensive analysis (language, logic, suggestions, bugs, alternatives, learn more links, etc.).
-    -   The structured analysis (formatted as markdown) is returned and displayed in the `CodeExplanationDisplay` component.
-This includes language detection, logic breakdown, suggestions, potential bugs, alternatives, and learn more links.
+    -   The structured analysis (formatted as markdown) is returned and displayed in the `CodeExplanationDisplay` component, with each section presented in its own card for clarity.
 3.  **Right Column (Code Mentor Chat):**
     -   This panel allows for a conversational interaction with the Sensay AI Replica.
     -   Users can type questions or messages related to the current code snippet (or general coding queries).